What is Down's syndrome and how does it affect children? Find out more in our article.

 No, babies with Down’s syndrome are born in every country to parents of all ages, races, religions and backgrounds (Sherman et al, 2007).

-There's a small chance of having a baby with Down syndrome in any pregnancy, with the likelihood increasing with the age of the mother (Sherman et al, 2007; Coppede, 2016; NHS, 2017).
+There's a small chance of having a baby with Down's syndrome in any pregnancy, with the likelihood increasing with the age of the mother (Sherman et al, 2007; Coppede, 2016; Diamandopoulos and Green, 2018; NHS, 2019).

-A woman who is 20 has about a 1 in 1,500 chance of having a baby with Down's syndrome, while a woman who is 40 has about a 1 in 100 chance (NHS Direct Wales, 2019).
+A woman who is 20 has about a 1 in 1,400 chance of having a baby with Down's syndrome, while a woman who is 45 has about a 1 in 32 chance (Diamandopoulos and Green, 2018).

 How does Down’s syndrome affect children’s health?

-Children with Down’s syndrome will be more prone to some common health conditions like respiratory and gastrointestinal infections (Malt et al, 2013).
+Whilst Down's syndrome is the most common neuro-developmental disorder, there can be large differences in how it affects individuals (Karmiloff-Smith et al, 2016).
+Children with Down’s syndrome will be more prone to some common health conditions like respiratory and gastrointestinal infections (Malt et al, 2013; Diamandopoulos, and Green, 2018).
 It's important to say that your child might not suffer from any of these medical conditions or might only experience a few.

-Like the rest of society, people with Down’s syndrome benefit from medical advancements and are now living longer, healthier lives (NICHD, 2018).
-For example, routine heart surgery means that the small number of babies who require surgery do very well and are home within a week or two (Evans et al, 2014).
+Like the rest of society, people with Down’s syndrome benefit from medical advancements and are now living longer, healthier lives, but can still face different health challenges (NICHD, 2018).
+Around 40% of babies with Down's syndrome have a congenital heart problem (Karmiloff-Smith et al, 2016).
+For some, routine heart surgery means they are home within a week or two, while others have more complications and are in hospital for longer (Evans et al, 2014; Diamandopoulos and Green, 2018).

-Through improvement in education, research and therapies, children and adults with Down’s syndrome live full, rewarding and increasingly independent lives (Brown et al, 2001).
+Through improvement in education, research and therapies, children and adults with Down’s syndrome live full, rewarding and increasingly independent lives (Brown et al, 2001; Mahoney et al, 2006; Karmiloff-Smith et al, 2016).

 How can Down’s syndrome affect my child’s mental and physical development?

 People with Down’s syndrome have some level of learning disability.
-Most children with Down’s syndrome take a bit longer to reach developmental milestones, such as walking and talking (Malak et al, 2015).
-But with the right support, most will meet the usual childhood milestones and make good progress at a mainstream school (Kent et al 1999).
+Most children with Down’s syndrome take a bit longer to reach developmental milestones, such as walking and talking (Malak et al, 2015; Diamandopoulos and Green, 2018).
+But with the right support, most will meet the usual childhood milestones and make good progress at a mainstream school (Diamandopoulos and Green, 2018).

 You could try a number of things to help your child’s development, see our article on the support and information available to you.